epfl-matmat/matmat.org/news/2025/02/amld.md

 +++
-title       = "Julia for numerical problems in quantum and solid-state physics" rss_pubdate = Date(2025, 02, 13)
-type        = "conference"
-startpage   = false
+title       = "Julia for numerical problems in quantum and solid-state physics" rss         = "Michael co-organises the track 'Quantifying Uncertainties in multiphysics learning' at the Applied Machine Learning Days" rss_pubdate = Date(2025, 02, 13) type        = "conference" startpage   = false